inverse-paradox/API-Client-WordPress/README.md

 API-Client-WordPress
 ====================

-Report any issues to me directly or through the issue tracker and i'll correct them.
+Report any issues to ryan@inverseparadox.net directly or through the issue tracker and i'll correct them.

 This does not have a kill switch, just 3 dashboard widgets.